Mold

 The City of Alexandria Office of Code Administration will not inspect or test for mold.

-For updates on your complaint, visit the 311 website and enter your request number under the “Status” tab.
+For updates on your request, visit the 311 website and enter your request number under the “Status” tab or call and reference your number.

 Step 3: Legal Action for Mold in Alexandria